 Recently, I was reminded of those scenes, ironically, while watching a TEDTalks program on global warming.
 Instead of a fairy, vegetation on a map was brought into view and moved by the sweep of a commentator’s laser pointer.
 No music, no joy, just grim images of an inexorably changing landscape.

 Climate change is already with us, in our region, in the state of Massachusetts, in our own woods and wild lands and yards and farms.
 The trends are discernable.
 Since about 1970, temperatures have risen nearly 2 degrees F. in New England, according to the Northeast Climate Impact Assessment Team (NCIAT).
 A cascade of effects emanate from that change.
 Last winter notwithstanding, winter temperatures are rising faster than summer ones.
 Snow melts earlier.
 Spring comes earlier.
 We are experiencing hotter, more humid summer days, short-term droughts in summer and fall, and more intense storms in all seasons.
 More precipitation is falling as rain rather than snow.
-Growing seasons are longer, some plants are blooming earlier, pests are on the move, and water supplies are unstable.
+Growing seasons are longer, some plants are blooming earlier, pests are on the move, and water supplies are unstable, one good tool to have for this, is a tractor lawn sprinkler which will help you maintain it in the best way possible.

 One familiar plant in our part of the world is definitely being affected, the sugar maple.
 A neighbor’s father, who works a large sugarbush in Vermont, confirms that the sap is flowing as much as two weeks sooner than it did just a decade ago—that is, he is tapping earlier and earlier.
 This effectively shortens the season and reduces production.
 He and others fear there may come a day when sugar maples are no longer viable for this use.
 Not only will a major crop sputter out, but the vivid fall foliage of maples—such a delight to behold and, of course, also an iconic tourist attraction in Vermont as well as the rest of New England—will fade.
 With these changes and losses, longtime lifestyles and economies will falter.